MNoichl/network_epistemology_playground/notes.md

     - this version of jeffrey update seems to require as input a neighbor.
 It is doable though, but I will let it sleep for a bit.
     - Well I've been putting a couple of hours and although I am making progress it might take more time.
     - Made progress, but the line:         p_new_worse_given_E = (self.credence * (1 - p_E_given_new_better) / (1 - p_E)) has a division by zero some times.
+    - I managed to make the jeffrey work in the emulation of Weisberg here: https://colab.research.google.com/drive/19IedjgytgXciXRcrzEMlPpqm-ZYivwfz?usp=sharing, but it does not show good results.